peekabooty/peekabooty.github.io/README.md

 1. Open web
-2. Select where to land
+2. Let the web choose where to land
 3. Win